-Properties used for multiple purpose, other than those referred to under residential properties above, shall be rated on the value assigned to each component, and shall receive the rebate applicable to such component.
+Properties used for multiple purpose, will be levied by the dominant use of the property.
 Where one component on average represents 90% or more of the property's actual use such property shall be rated as though it were used for that use only.

-The following categories of owners of residential properties shall additionally receive the following rebates on the rates due in respect of such properties after deducting the rebate to residential properties
+The following categories of owners of residential properties shall additionally receive the following rebates on the rates due in respect of such properties after deducting the rebate to residential properties.